-Wholesale Inventories in the United States is expected to be 0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Wholesale Inventories in the United States to stand at -0.20 in 12 months time.
-In the long-term, the United States Wholesale Inventories is projected to trend around 0.20 percent in 2020, according to our econometric models.
+Wholesale Inventories in the United States is expected to be 1.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.